fcproj/agrotagger/agrotagger/README.md

 **Output**

-1. A TAR.GZ file containing the RDFNT produced (with only dct:subject if EXTRAT_TITLES was set to false)
+1. A TAR.GZ file containing the RDFNT produced (An example of the output RDF file is available in the [RDF] (https://github.com/agrisfao/agrotagger/wiki/Example-of-AgroTagger-output) page.)

 ##SCRIPTS